 If you believe in freedom of speech, you believe in freedom of speech for views you don't like.

 Submitted by sumovic about 7 years ago

 All over the place, from the popular culture to the propaganda system, there is constant pressure to make people feel that they are helpless, that the only role they can have is to ratify decisions and to consume.

 A lot of the people who call themselves Left I would regard as proto-fascists.

-Submitted by Bob DMello almost 3 years ago
+Submitted by Bob DMello over 7 years ago